-- 97%+ attendance trip to Drayton Manor each academic year - Specified, significant improvement in attendance between October and July - Termly 100% attendance rewards - Best attending class Drayton Manor attendance trip.
+- 97%+ attendance trip to Drayton Manor each academic year - Termly 100% attendance rewards - Best attending class Drayton Manor attendance trip.

 The Academy will develop strategies for ensuring that pupils with health needs or home circumstances that result in additional absences are not unfairly excluded from attendance rewards, e.g. by setting individualised targets.